 DIY Bus RV Conversions

-Typically, owners will tear out all or most of the bus seats (other than the driver’s seat, of course).
+Typically, owners will remove all or most of the bus seats (except for the driver’s seat, of course).
 After that, they’ll build in a new floor, add insulation, and create a “galley” kitchen area.
 Depending on their design, they’ll most often include some amount of living area, a bathroom, and at least one bed.

 Entire families travel and live in DIY bus RV conversions.
-Some bus conversion owners who have land where the bus can be stationary use the bus conversion as a tiny house as opposed to a traveling RV.
+Some bus conversion owners who have land where the bus can be parked use the bus conversion as a tiny house, rather than a traveling RV.

 Is it Cheaper to Buy an RV or Convert a Bus?